nerith/html_gen/README.md

 # HTML_gen

 HTML_gen is a HTML generator prototype that generates HTML using Markdown-like text syntax.
-HTML_gen can currently generate headers, links, and paragraphs.
+HTML_gen can currently generate headers, links, paragraphs, and lists.

 ## Prerequisites